getpelican/pelican/docs/settings.rst

                                                                         slash at the end.
 Example: ``SITEURL = 'http://mydomain.com'``
 `TEMPLATE_PAGES` (``None``)                                             A mapping containing template pages that will be rendered with
                                                                         the blog entries.
 See :ref:`template_pages`.
+`STATIC_OUT_DIR` (``'static'``)                                         The name of the output subdirectory to which static paths will be copied.
 `STATIC_PATHS` (``['images']``)                                         The static paths you want to have accessible
+                                                                        on the output path "static", or an alternative specified by the
+									STATIC_OUT_DIR setting.
+By default,
-                                                                        on the output path "static".
-By default, Pelican will copy the "images" folder to the output folder.
+                                                                        Pelican will copy the "images" folder to the output folder.
 `TIMEZONE`                                                              The timezone used in the date information, to